-This month marks the sixth month of President Carter’s hospice journey.
+This month marks one year of President Carter’s hospice journey.

 It’s not easy to predict death and hospice is an imperfect science.
 Some people may only be on hospice for a month or two and some may be on for longer than six months.
 Also, hospice users can choose to exit the hospice program at any time for any reason.